Acccent/cosmogram/src/_posts/on-weapon-degradability-and-universal-truths.md

 For more casual players, the fact that weapons can break means they will be surprised when it happens to them, when they might even have considered switching otherwise.
 For completionists, it might force them to adjust their instincts and to not see weapons as trophies to amass, but as contextual tools.
 For hoarders, the abundance of weapons (which is a corollary to the degradation system) means they can freely use them, safe in the knowledge trhat more copies shouldn't be too hard to find.

-For people who have a particular mix of attributes like '*naturally inclined to play creatively*' and '*negatively affected by extrinsic motivators,*' the system is a disaster, as it quite efficiently prevents them from experiencing the game the intended way, when they would have without it.
+For people who have a particular mix of attributes like *'naturally inclined to play creatively'* and *'negatively affected by extrinsic motivators'*, the system is a disaster, as it quite efficiently prevents them from experiencing the game the intended way, when they would have without it.
 But we have to assume the designers at Nintendo thought about that, considered the proportion of the audience it represented, the available resources for the game's development, and probably a number of additional factors, and ultimately decided: sorry robin. sucks to be u bud.

 ### I would rather it didn't suck to be me tho